ibm-cloud-docs/vpc/file_storage_vpc_create.md

 Storage Generation                 2
 ```
 {: screen}

-Security group access mode is the default setting.
-The VPC access mode is not supported for the file shares with regional data availability.
-{: note}

 ## Creating a mount target for a file share from the CLI
 {: #fs-create-mount-target-cli}